tr-igem/esmuflily/docs/internals.md

 1. Glyph for bottom segment

-2. Glyph for top ssegment, translated by ADD
+2. Glyph translated by ADD for top ssegment

 3. Mask from END to (RH - END)

-4. Glyph for middle segment, translated by ADD/2
+4. Glyph translated by ADD/2 for middle segment

 5. Bottom mask from END to (RH - MID)/2,
     and top mask from (RH + MID)/2 to (RH - END)